 The Investment Officer shall maintain a list of all authorized brokers/dealers and financial institutions that are approved for investment purposes or investment dealings.
 Any firm is eligible to make an application to the City of Albany and upon due consideration and approval will be added to the list.
 Additions and deletions to the list will be made at the discretion of the Investment Officer.

 At the request of the City of Albany, the firms performing investment services shall provide their most recent financial statements or Consolidated Report of Condition for review.
 Further, there should be in place, proof as to all the necessary credentials and licenses held by employees of the brokers/dealers who will have contact with the City of Albany as specified by, but not necessarily limited to the Financial Industry Regulatory Authority (FINRA), Securities and Exchange Commission (SEC), etc. The Investment Officer shall conduct an annual evaluation of each firm's credit worthiness to determine if it should remain on the list.

 All dealers with whom the City transacts business will be provided a copy of this Investment Policy to ensure that they are familiar with the goals and objectives of the investment program.

-If the City hires an investment advisor to provide investment management services, the advisor is authorized to transact with its direct dealer relationships on behalf of the City.
-A list of approved dealers must be submitted to the Investment Officer prior to transacting business.
+If the City hires an investment adviser to provide investment management services, the adviser is authorized to transact with its direct dealer relationships on behalf of the City.
+A list of approved dealers must be submitted to the investment officer prior to transacting business.
+The investment officer can assign the responsibility of broker/dealer due diligence process to the Adviser, and all licensing information on the counterparties will be maintained by the Adviser and available upon request.